Get A Free Legal Consultation

 One recent client of Ken’s was a man who worked for a railroad in California in the 1950s scrapping steam engines full of asbestos insulation and equipment.
 He was diagnosed with mesothelioma, hired the firm, and passed away two months later.
 In that short time period, Ken was able to get the case filed and to take the client’s deposition.
 Because of Ken’s quick legal work, the family received a significant FELA mesothelioma settlement.

-In addition to FELA claims, Ken also works with clients who were plumbers, pipefitters, Navy seamen, boiler makers, machinists and who worked in other trades.
+In addition to FELA claims, Ken also works with clients who were plumbers, pipefitters, U.S. Navy seamen, boiler makers, machinists and who worked in other trades.
 He has secured millions of dollars in verdicts and settlements on behalf of his clients.
-He has taken cases to trial in multiple jurisdictions, including Illinois, Missouri, Ohio, Montana and West Virginia.
+He has taken cases to trial in multiple jurisdictions, including Illinois, Missouri, Montana, Ohio and West Virginia.

 Before joining the firm, Ken was a partner in a Metro St. Louis law firm where he also litigated FELA claims and worked closely with union representatives.
 Ken was a Madison County Assistant State’s Attorney; he worked as assistant city attorney for The City of Madison, Illinois; and he served as the attorney for Venice Township.